ELthomasoPostfix/Microservices/README.md

    2. adding a song to a playlist,
    3. making a friend
    4. sharing a playlist with a friend.

-## Songs Microservice:

-The songs microservice was provided to us at the start of the assignment.
-It stores artist-title combinations that represent songs.

 # Documentation